Lecture: Tuesdays and Thursdays, 1:30-2:45 pm

 We recommend that you avoid using your laptop in class, except for activities that are directly related to the class (e.g., following a Jupyter notebook in lab sessions).

 Piazza: We will be using a Piazza site to make announcements and answer questions.
-Soon all enrolled students should receive an invitation to join the Piazza site.
+All enrolled students should have received an invitation to join the Piazza site.
 Alternatively, you can add yourself to the site.

-Proposal: The proposal should be up to two pages including references, and include the following parts:
+Proposal: The proposal should be up to two pages long (including references).
+It should include the following components:

 Final report: The final report should be up to six pages including references.
 The report is expected to include the following content (not necessarily as distinct parts):

 Format: Please use the Cognitive Science Society (CogSci) LaTeX template for both the proposal and the final report.
 Overleaf's Learn LaTeX in 30 minutes tutorial may be helpful to students who haven't used LaTeX before.

 Do not cheat.
 You are encouraged to talk with other students about the content of the course, and to use written material (lecture slides, the readings, external websites, newspaper/magazine stories, and so on) as sources, but your written work must be original to you, with the exception of short quotes that are clearly indicated as such (see next paragraph).